 What is your style of travel

-If you're planning to hop between urban RV parks or marinas, you'll probably see good connectivity most of the time.
+If you're planning to focus on RV parks or marinas in populated areas, you'll probably see good connectivity most of the time.
 You'll be able to utilize cellular data plans from any of the carriers (quite possibly with strong consistent signal without needing antennas or boosters) and likely even have access to public WiFi hotspots.

-If you prefer getting more off the beaten path - such as amazing state parks, isolated anchorages, or national parks and off in the boonies - then your needs will be more challenging.
+If you prefer getting more off the beaten path - such as amazing state parks, isolated anchorages, national public lands and off in the boonies - then your needs will be more challenging.
 Only the top cellular carriers will keep you connected with a solid signal enhancing strategy, and usable WiFi will probably be scarce.

 And if you're really going off the beaten path into isolated areas and want to keep connected, you may even need to consider satellite.